albirrkarim/react-speech-highlight-demo/README.md

   <br/>

-Tell your problems or difficulties to me, i will show you the way to solve that.
+Tell your problems or difficulties to me, I will show you the way to solve that.

 I provide realtime support from me with discord.